 Data Warehouse vs Data Lake

 Data warehouses are different in terms of how they can save the data added to them.
-They can only incorporate data that has been designed in a structured manner, whereas conversely, a data leak can store raw data.
+They can only incorporate data that has been designed in a structured manner, whereas conversely, a Data Lake can store raw data.
 This means that it can include data with no structure, is semi-structured, or is entirely natural.
 It is, therefore, more useful for engineers because they can store what is referred to as hot and cold data.
-When dealing with such data, it is applicable regardless of the latency in which you stored it.

 The processing abilities of both database storage management systems are different.
 You must index data into an acceptable design structure to incorporate it into a data warehouse.
 It means that you will be able to access it only through a schema.
 A schema is a predetermined form of data acceptance that the warehouse will have been programmed with.

 Data Lakes offer a completely different approach because they can take data as it comes.
 This means that it is stored as-is.
 However, when you now want to perform analytics on the data, you must provide a schema.
 Therefore, the difference between these two terms of processing lines within when you must structure the data.
 A Data Lake does not require direct structuring; however, a database warehouse does.

 Cost is an important consideration depending on the needs and wants of your departments.
 Large organisations that require big data technologies have found that the custom storage abilities of different systems make a huge difference to the efficiency of the Departments in terms of budgets.

 Data warehouses are often more expensive than Data Lakes, and this is because of the licensing and support that is involved when developing a schema.
 Since a Data Lake can make use of low-cost commodity hardware, you will find that it often brings down the price of the overall usage of the software.
 This is because the data has not been structured and is merely being stored.
 The analytics component of a database warehouse is what makes it more expensive than its competitor.